PatrogR/iit-task1/exercise.md

 ## 5) What should you (a first‑year IT student) do?

-- Master the basics of data + automation: get comfortable with CSVs, APIs, and workflow tools (n8n, GitHub Actions).
+- **Master the basics of data + automation:** get comfortable with CSVs, APIs, and workflow tools (n8n, GitHub Actions).
-- Practice “prompt → verify → ship”: use AI to draft, but always check sources, test outputs, and document assumptions.
+- **Practice “prompt → verify → ship”**: use AI to draft, but always check sources, test outputs, and document assumptions.
-- Build a visible portfolio: small public repos showing before/after with and without AI (README demos, notebooks).
+- **Build a visible portfolio**: small public repos showing before/after with and without AI (README demos, notebooks).
-- Invest in durable skills: systems thinking, communication, security mindset, and domain context.
+- **Invest in durable skills:** systems thinking, communication, security mindset, and domain context.
-- Work in pairs/teams: peer review catches model errors and improves your prompts and specs.
+- **Work in pairs/teams:** peer review catches model errors and improves your prompts and specs.

 A simple checklist for any AI‑assisted task:

 - [ ] Define the task and acceptance criteria.
-- [ ] Draft with AI and log prompts.
+- [ ] Draft with AI and **log prompts**.
-- [ ] Verify: test, cite sources, run sanity checks.
+- [ ] **Verify**: test, cite sources, run sanity checks.
-- [ ] Document what the tool did vs. what you did.
+- [ ] Document what the tool did vs. what **you** did.
 - [ ] Commit in small steps with clear messages.

 ---

 ## 6) Policy and management levers (why this matters for outcomes)

-- Reskilling at scale (short, modular programs) to help workers cross into rising occupations.
+- **Reskilling at scale** (short, modular programs) to help workers cross into rising occupations.
-- Job redesign: let humans own goals and judgement, while AI handles defined sub‑tasks.
+- **Job redesign**: let humans own goals and judgement, while AI handles defined sub‑tasks.
-- Guardrails: data protection, bias testing, provenance/watermarking, and incident response.
+- **Guardrails:** data protection, bias testing, provenance/watermarking, and incident response.
-- Safety nets: transition support where displacement is concentrated.
+- **Safety nets:** transition support where displacement is concentrated.

-> Reality check: AI’s net effects depend on choices—of firms (deployment), governments (policy), and individuals (skills).
+> **Reality check:** AI’s net effects depend on choices—of firms (deployment), governments (policy), and individuals (skills).

 ---